 The main risk in using Junior Investment ISA is the market risk of the investments within it.
 Stock and shares and associated funds can rise as well as fall in value and if financial markets take a turn for the worse then it’s possible that you could lose money rather than grow it for your children.

 That said risk and reward are two sides of the same coin and regular saving for the longer term has been shown to be an effective way to grow our money and a well-diversified strategy can often outperform cash on deposit, which is usually seen as the risk-free alternative to stock market investment and saving.

 The other consideration is that money invested in a Junior Investment ISA is locked away for the full term of the plan that is until the 18th birthday of the beneficiary.
 So, you won’t be able to dip into those funds on a rainy day and top them up later, as they are completely ring-fenced from you.

 Are Junior Investment ISAs covered by the FSCS?

 The FSCS or Financial Services Compensation Scheme was set up by parliament and is funded by the financial services industry and it can compensate eligible investors in the event of fraud or insolvency.
 Under current legislation, the scheme can payout up to £85,000 for savings accounts and £50,000 on investment accounts.
 A Junior Investment ISA would fall into the latter category, so in the event of the provider of the ISA or the custodian of the assets becoming insolvent, the FSCS would step in.

-The implicit guarantee provided by the fund and the tax-free benefits of the shelter certainly helps to make the Junior Investment ISA an attractive proposition when considering investment for the next generation.
+The implicit guarantee provided by the fund and the tax-free benefits of the shelter certainly helps to make the Junior Stocks and shares ISA an attractive proposition when considering investment for the next generation.